ideafast/ideafast-etl/README.md

 pyenv install 3.8.0 && pyenv global 3.8.0
 ```

-Once done, you can install dependencies for this project via:
+Once done, clone the repo to your machine and install dependencies for this project via:

 ```shell
 poetry install